 Your first step in building a sales process should be to observe your sales reps.

-Take a look at the last 10 deals that were closed and try to identify the major steps that took place during process.
+Take a look at the last 10 deals that closed and try to identify the major steps that took place during the process.

 Ask yourself the following questions: